 In the interests of saving your love life (and your sanity) here are five things you really need to know, that you’ll never hear from the so-called ‘experts’.

 \n…and anyone who says theirs does is full of shit.
 PUAs like to make picking up seem ‘simple’ because it’s easier to sell that way, but IRL there is no such thing as straightforward encounter between two human beings.
 The outcome of any given situation will depend on thousands of factors, many of which are completely outside your control.
 This is why meeting new people is so scary/thrilling.

-A good player has the ability to adapt their conversation, manner and approach depending on the situation and the person.
-It’s called ’emotional maturity’ and it’s a totally learn-able skill....but it takes practice.
+A good player can adapt their conversation, manner and approach depending on the situation and the person.
+It’s called ’emotional maturity’ and it’s a totally learn-able skill…but it takes practice.